-Cannabis retail businesses pay a 7% gross receipts tax to the City of Costa Mesa's Finance Department.
-Records and revenues are audited annually by the City's Finance Department and HdL Companies.
+Cannabis retail businesses are subject to a City established seven-percent gross receipts tax, which must be paid to the City of Costa Mesa's Finance Department.
+Records and revenues are audited annually by the Finance Department and HdL Companies.